Dr. Marc Gurtman

 Dr. Katherine Iovino

-Dr. Iovino has a strong passion for the Human-Animal Bond and Animal Behavior which was sparked after completing a training internship at the Long Island Aquarium.
-She made it a priority to study as much about behavior as possible throughout veterinary school and was involved in teaching dog training classes and dog and cat clicker training labs at Penn Vet.
-She continued her education in Behavior after vet school by completing a mentorship with a Behaviorist and is also a Fear Free Certified veterinarian.
+While Dr. Iovino loves to practice all aspects of veterinary medicine including dentistry, internal medicine and surgery, she has a strong passion for the Human-Animal Bond and Animal Behavior.
+This passion was sparked after completing a training internship at the Long Island Aquarium in Riverhead.
+She made it a priority to study as much about this topic as possible throughout veterinary school and taught Canine Good Citizen (CGC) dog training classes, as well as dog and cat clicker training labs at her vet school.
+She then continued her education in Animal Behavior after graduation by completing a mentorship with a Behaviorist.
+Dr. Iovino is an Elite Fear Free Certified® Professional which is the highest certification given to veterinarians dedicated to preventing and alleviating fear, anxiety, and stress for patients during vet visits.
 Dr. Iovino is a strong proponent of positive reinforcement training, an idea which she hopes to share with her clients.
 Her goal is to educate pet owners while making appointments as stress free as possible for her patients.
-She offers an extra Behavioral Service here at Towne Line.

 Veterinary Assistants, Animal care